 You may have experienced owning a smoke alarm and having to face the issue of the smoke detector going off for no reason.
 This can be very annoying because it creates panic and hassle.
-Below, we discuss how to stop smoke alarm beeping which you may want to give a try.
-At the end of the day, a smoke alarm should be useful in case of burning situations and not on a quiet Sunday where you are just roasting chicken in the oven.
+Below, we discuss how to stop smoke alarm beeping which the smoke detector sounds the false alarm, and learm what cause the your smoke detectors and fire alarm randomly going off.

 The smoke detector that keep triggering false alarms, assume there is a fire and follow proper safety precautions.
 On the next, to help you figure our the 10 most common reasons cause the smoke detector false alarms and understand how fire alarms work

 1. Check if there are accumulated dust or dirt

 Although your smoke detectors may look clean, there is still a chance that dirt can accumulate inside it.
 Small particles, such as dust, tend to affect the performance of the device causing it to trigger repeatedly.